jameschen108/mlb-pitch-framing-analysis/METHODS.md

 ### 2.1 Out-of-sample baseline probabilities

-The framing signal is `actual − predicted`.
+What the whole measure rests on is the residual `actual − predicted`.
 A baseline model fitted on the pitches it scores flattens those residuals by construction.
 Every baseline probability in this project comes from a model that never saw the pitch:

 - **2021–2022**: five-fold cross-fitting, folds assigned by `game_pk`.
 Five GAM fits, each predicting the fold it did not see.
 - **2023**: predicted by a model fitted on the 2021–2022 training split only.

 The two schemes differ in form; both are out of sample.
-This asymmetry is worth stating because it is the kind of thing that quietly invalidates a comparison if left implicit.

 The cost of not doing this is measurable.
 On 2023, the same unadjusted estimator correlates with Savant at 0.990 using an in-sample baseline and 0.958 using an out-of-sample one.
 The in-sample version shares structure with Savant — which presumably also fits within season — and the correlation is inflated accordingly.